 THE STRESSED NODES SHOULD BE WEAKENED.

-Make sure stressful components in the bike are not at a state of weakness if you don’t want to get into problems.
+Make sure stressful components in the bike are not in a state of weakness if you don’t want to get into problems.
 Such problems mostly happen during spring, having a rusting switch spring.

 The V-breaks have to be opened.
 One needs to switch the chains to a small sprocket of which the gears 1-7.